A BIT OF HISTORY:

 - Leaves are yellowish: not red,

-- Not that extra growth as with RRD
+- Not the extra growth as with RRD

 - No excessive thorns.